Kushredoc/OpenAg-MVP/README.md

 - SI7021 temperature/humidity sensor
 - Wire or jumpers
 - Relay

-## Testing:
-Individual files can be loaded into Python (double click on the file) and the functions called from the command line.
-Follow the basic Python code testing processes. testScript.py will go through the main functions and run them.
-There should be no exceptions, though you will see errors if the si7021 sensor is not correctly wired.

-The commands in the crontab file can be run from a command line window:

-> python /home/pi/python/adjustThermostat.py
-> python /home/pi/python/setLightOn.py
-> python /home/pi/python/setLightOff.py
-> python /home/pi/python/logSensors.py
-> /home/pi/Documents/OpenAg-MVP/webcam.sh

 ## To Do:
 1. Add exception handling to the Python code